RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 Controller
 ----------
-- The controller consists of an interface class IHowToInvestController which would have a single operation to open a portfolio manager which would start receiving inputs and perform operations based on these inputs.
+- The controller consists of an interface class IHowToInvestController which would have a operations to open a portfolio manager which would start receiving inputs and perform operations based on these inputs.
 The openPortfolioManager method in the interface has no return type.
 The controller would delegate and call the model inorder to perform certain operations based on the user input.

-- The controller would take two models and a view.
-The view would be an implementatino of the IHowToInvestView interface and the models are of type IManager - one for a strategies and one for portfolio related operations.
+- There would be two controllers for the current design where one would tend to the console version of the application and the other would tend to the GUI version of the application.

-- The following HowToInvestController class is an implementation of the IHowToInvestController interface and provides an operation to open up a portfolio manager wherein a user would be able to make choices provided by specific implementation of IPortfolio manager type class.
+- The HowToInvestController would take two models and a view.
+The view would be an implementation of the IHowToInvestViewinterface and the models are of type IManager - one for a strategies and one for portfolio related operations.The following HowToInvestController class is an implementation of the IHowToInvestController interface and provides an operation to open up a portfolio manager wherein a user would be able to make choices provided by specific implementation of IPortfolio manager type class.
 A portfolio manager would offer operations such as creation of portfolios, examining the composition of portfolios which would ideally be made up of stocks and shares for a particular company or organization, adding shares/stocks to a portfolio for a particular date and retrieving the cost basis and value of stocks or of a portfolio for a given date.
 This would aid the